melexis/warnings-plugin/README.rst

           max: 0
         pending:
           max: 0
+        bug:
+          min: 2
+          max: 2
         false_positive:
           max: -1
         intentional:
           max: -1
-        bug:
-          min: 2
-          max: 2

 As you can see, we have configured limits for 5 out of 5 Coverity Classifications.
-You can configure a minimum and a maximum limit for the number of allowed Coverity defects the belong the the Classification.
+You can configure a minimum and a maximum limit for the number of allowed Coverity defects that belong to the Classification.
 The default value for both limits is 0.
 A value of `-1` for `max` corresponds to effectively no limit (an infinite amount).
-If one or more Classifications are not present in your configuration, the corresponding defects will be ignored completely.
+If one or more Classifications are missing from your configuration, the Coverity defects are counted and 0 are allowed.
+To ignore certain classifications, modify the value for `cov-run-desktop --triage-attribute-regex "classification"`.

 .. note::
     The warnings-plugin counts only one warning if there are multiple warnings for the same CID.